jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 This is the basic assumption of Western harmony: that the leading tone functions in this way for most listeners, pulling toward the tonic.
-The other harmonic functions are derived from the leading tone.
+The other harmonic functions are derived from this function of the leading tone.

 ### Tonic, subdominant, and dominant functions